 - applying heat to the area

-Taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or aspirin will not help ease cramps because cramps are not related to inflammation.
-It may help deal with the pain from a cramp but will not relieve the cramps.
+Taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin, will not help ease cramps because cramps are not related to inflammation.
+They may help deal with the pain from a cramp but will not relieve the cramps.

 In some cases, doctors will prescribe medications to treat chronic leg cramps, though the evidence on the effectiveness of these medications is

 - carisoprodol (Soma)

 - diltiazem (Cardizem)

 - verapamil (Verelan and Calan)